Oil surges above $110 and natural gas soars as markets 'panic' over Russia - KESQ

 By Charles Riley, CNN Business

-Global crude oil prices surged to more than $110 per barrel and the cost of natural gas skyrocketed to a new record in Europe on Wednesday as Russia’s escalating military campaign in Ukraine stoked fear in markets.
+Global crude oil prices surged to more than $110 per barrel and the cost of natural gas skyrocketed to a new record in Europe on Wednesday as Russia’s escalating military campaign in Ukraine stoked fear in markets about a supply shock.

 Brent crude futures, the global benchmark, jumped nearly 7% to $111 per barrel at 7:10 a.m.
 ET.
 US oil futures also gained more than 6% to trade at $109.75 per barrel.
 In Europe, the price of wholesale natural gas spiked 60% to a record high of €194 ($215) per megawatt hour.
 That’s more than double where it stood last Friday.